 However, some participants did experience worsening of symptoms, and the study was not large enough to draw any firm conclusions.

-Medical Cannabis for Mitochondrial Disease: Final Thoughts
+Medical Cannabis for Mitochondrial Diseases: Final Thoughts

 If you are considering using any cannabis-based medicine for mitochondrial disease, it is essential to consult your physician first.
 They will be able to offer you guidance according to your unique situation and symptoms.